shinaoka/TTQM2025/index.md

 We will arrange a bus service from Omiya to the venue every morning (see below).
 Any participants who are staying in Omiya are welcome to join the bus.

-You can reach Saitama University by taking a local train to nearby stations such as Kitara-Urawa or Minami-Yono, followed by a local bus to the university.
+You can reach Saitama University by taking a local train to nearby stations such as Kita-Urawa or Minami-Yono, followed by a local bus to the university.
 Please note that buses can be crowded during rush hours.
 The first lecture in Saitama University begins at 9:00 AM on weekdays.
-During rush hours, we recommend boarding the bus at either Kitara-Urawa Station, Minami-Yono Station, Shiki Station, or Kita-Asaka Station, as these are the first stops where you can get a seat.
+During rush hours, we recommend boarding the bus at either Kita-Urawa Station, Minami-Yono Station, Shiki Station, or Kita-Asaka Station, as these are the first stops where you can get a seat.
 Note that from Minami-Yono Station, there are two bus routes to the university - we specifically recommend taking the route where Minami-Yono is the first stop.

 # Program